biojava/biojava.github.io/wiki/BioJava:CookBook3:PSA_DNA.md

 `       System.out.println(psa);`
 `   }`

-</java> AmbiguityDNA COmpound Set allows not only ACTG, but also
+</java> AmbiguityDNA Compound Set allows not only ACTG, but also
 ambiguity codes, also known as [IUB Code](http://en.wikipedia.org/wiki/FASTA_format#Sequence_representation)